-The book elevated John’s status as “the gifting guy” and helped him reach new audiences
+The book cemented John’s status as “the gifting expert” and landed significant media coverage

-John did not write the book primarily for business reasons, but it definitely helped his business.
-He more than doubled his speaking fees from $7,500 to $20,000, and was able to secure over 15 paid gigs to discuss the ideas in the book within the first year.
+John did not write the book to get more speaking gigs, but it definitely helped.
+He was able to almost triple his speaking fees from $7,500 to $20,000+, and was able to secure over 15 paid gigs to discuss the ideas in the book within just the first year.